sjoerdk/anonapi/docs/sphinx/command_reference.rst

 ======= =========================================================================
 Command Description
 ======= =========================================================================
-add     Add all files matching pattern to selection in the current directory.Excl delete  Remove selection file in current directory
+add     Add all files matching pattern to selection in the current directory.
+delete  Remove selection file in current directory
 edit    Open selection file in default editor
 status  Show selection in current directory